Financially Preparing for Life’s Major Milestones

-Throughout life, everyone faces significant changes that affect them personally and also financially.
+Throughout life, everyone faces significant changes that affect them personally and financially.
 While some of these changes happen with little warning, there are others that you often have time to prepare for.
-For these life milestones, it’s important to prepare yourself mentally and emotionally but also financially.
-Big life changes often also mean big changes for your finances as well.
+For these life milestones, it is important to prepare yourself mentally and emotionally but also financially.
+Big life changes often also mean momentous changes for your finances as well.

 Here are some ways that you can prepare financially for four of life’s biggest changes.